 In addition, loan eligibility for a student with full-time equivalent status registered for less than six (6) credit hours is limited to a maximum of three (3) semesters unless student provides the Office of Financial Aid and Scholarships a detailed academic plan for approval

 Return of federal funds

-In accordance with federal regulations, the Office of Financial Aid and Scholarships recalculates quarterly federal aid eligibility for students who withdraw, drop out, are suspended, or take a leave of absence prior to completing 60 percent of a quarter.
-“Withdrawal date” is defined as the actual date the student initiated the withdrawal process, the student’s last date of recorded attendance or the midpoint of the quarter for a student who leaves without notifying the university.
-Recalculation is based on the percent of earned aid using the following formula: number of days completed up to the withdrawal date/total days in the quarter.
+In accordance with federal regulations, the Office of Financial Aid and Scholarships recalculates federal aid eligibility for students who withdraw, drop out, are suspended, or take a leave of absence prior to completing more than 60 percent of a term.
+“Withdrawal date” is defined as the actual date the student initiated the withdrawal process, the student’s last date of recorded attendance or the midpoint of the term for a student who leaves without notifying the university.
+Recalculation is based on the percent of earned aid using the following formula: number of days completed up to the withdrawal date/total days in the term.
 Aid returned to federal programs is then equal to 100 percent minus the percentage earned multiplied by the amount of federal aid disbursed.